Dedimunda deviyo

-Dedimunda Deviyo (also known as Dedimunda Dewatha Bandara දැඩිමුණ්ඩ දෙවියෝ) is a deity, worshiped by Sinhalese Buddhist people in Sri Lanka.
-He is considered as a guardian deity of Buddha Śāsana in the country.
-People believe that he has the power to heal mortal illnesses, epidemics, eradicate evil possessions and giving hopes of babies to married women.
-The cult of Dedimunda deity is believed to have come into prominence during the Kandyan era as he is portrayed in the attire of a Kandyan chief with a cane and a sceptre in his right hand, which symbolizes his suzerainty over the Kandy area.
+Dēdimunda Dēyiyō (also known as Dedimunda Dewatha Bandara or Dēdimunda Baṇḍāra; දැඩිමුණ්ඩ දෙවියෝ) is a deity worshiped by Sinhalese Buddhist people in Sri Lanka.
+He is widely regarded as a principal guardian deity of the Buddha Śāsana in the country.
+Devotees believe the deity possesses the power to heal mortal illnesses, eradicate epidemics, cast away evil spirits, and grant the hopes of childbirth to married women.

+The cult of Dedimunda came into prominence during the Kandyan era.
+He is traditionally portrayed in the attire of a Kandyan chief holding a cane and a sceptre in his right hand, which symbolizes his authority over the Kandy region.
+The name *Dedimunda* signifies firmness and severity, reflecting a strict and resolute divine presence associated with maintaining cosmic order and punishing wrongdoers.